From The 8-Track To The Apple Watch : A Brief History In Product Development

 This little device had better portability, it was lighter to carry around, and overall a big improvement on the bulky 8-track player.
 We appreciated that, and bought hundreds of millions of them.

 Demand increased as our lifestyles changed.
-Has health and fitness became part of our broader culture, solo exercise became popular.
-We flocked to gyms and embraced walking as good exercise.
+As health and fitness became part of our broader culture, solo exercise became popular.
+We flocked to gyms and embraced walking as exercise.

 Non-organised, individualistic, physical and recreational exercise became the norm.
 With this, we created more opportunities in our daily routines where we demanded portable music.